HiteshRam666/RAGbot/README.md

 ## 🎯 Overview

+The project is built using data extracted from the **Encyclopedia of Finance**, a comprehensive resource covering a wide range of financial topics.
+It enables users to ask finance-related questions and get precise, context-aware responses.

 The AI Finance RAG Assistant is a cutting-edge application that combines the power of Large Language Models (LLMs) with Retrieval-Augmented Generation to provide accurate, context-aware financial advice.
 The system processes financial documents, creates embeddings, stores them in a vector database, and retrieves relevant information to generate intelligent responses to user queries.

 ### How It Works